cabforum/smime/SBR.md

 ## 9.17 Other provisions

-# Appendix A - CAA Contact Tag
+# Appendix A - Using DNS

 ## A.1 CAA Methods
 ### A.1.1 CAA contactemail Property